 Disable or enable change tracking for this project.
 This feature records every change between every state of non-runtime objects and lets you revert to an object’s prior state.

-Tracked objects include applications or microservices, procedures, workflows, workspaces, resources, and project-owned components such as library components.
-For more information, see Change Tracking.
+Tracked objects include traditional applications, microservice applications, procedures, workflows, workspaces, resources, pipelines, releases, and project-owned components such as library components.
+For more information, refer to Change Tracking.

 (Optional) Object tagging provides a way to group related objects with a user-defined term.
 See Object Tags for further information.

 (Optional) Credentials and impersonations available to this project.
 For new projects, you are prompted to create project credentials on a subsequent dialog after project details are entered.
-See Credentials and User Impersonation for further information.
+Refer to Credentials and User Impersonation for further information.

 Select Default Resource

-(Optional) Default resource for all jobs that run under the project.
+(Optional) The default resource for all jobs that run under the project.
 This is a convenient way to use a single resource for an entire project.

-You can specify resources in several other places such as in procedures and individual job steps.
-A workspace specified elsewhere takes precedence.
+You can specify resources in several other places such as in procedures, pipeline tasks, release tasks, and individual job steps.
+A resource specified elsewhere takes precedence.

-If you have not set up resource names or locations yet, see Configuring Resources for instructions.
+If you have not set up resource names or locations yet, refer to Configuring Resources for instructions.

 Select Default Workspace